 Choose an experienced criminal lawyer to defend you.
 Maureen Currie has been practising since 1988 and has the experience required for success.

-She has a successful record of representing clients in Oakville, Burlington, Mississauga, Brampton, Hamilton, the Niagara Region and elsewhere in Ontario charged with fraud and theft charges including:
+She has a successful record of representing clients in Milton, Mississauga, Hamilton, Georgetown, Burlington, Guelph, the Niagara Region and throughout Ontario who have been charged with fraud and theft charges including:

 Theft charges can have serious penalties.

 Theft is defined as taking something that does not belong to you without the owner’s permission.
 Theft charges are typically classified as Theft Under $5000 or Theft over $5000.
 These charges usually involve retail theft (such as shoplifting), breach of trust involving theft from employers, and larger thefts like vehicle or property theft.

 The penalties or sentences associated with being found guilty of theft can have serious implications and may affect your current and/or future employment, immigration status, family, and freedom.
 Having a criminal record can impact you for years to come.